MarkD117/craftmasters/README.md

 This project was launched alongside a GitHub Projects Page in order to measure and manage the anticipated workload.
 The goal was to outline my projected workload, list the epics, and then break them down into user stories or bite-sized tasks to work on in order to complete the site on time.

-To see Kanban please click [here](https://github.com/users/MarkD117/projects/6).
+To see the project Kanban please click [here](https://github.com/users/MarkD117/projects/6).

 At the initial planning stages, I planned each page individually listing the requirements and features I wanted to include.
 From these page plans, I created the user stories.
 The user stories were implemented in such a way that the core functionality of the site works seamlessly.
 This was mainly centered around the projects being created and displaying correctly.